Right to Internet access: Critiques of the human right to Internet access

-High-profile criticism of the notion that access to the Internet should be considered a human right comes from Vint Cerf who is often dubbed the "father of the Internet".
+High-profile criticism of the notion that access to the Internet should be considered a human right comes from Vint Cerf who is often dubbed one of the "fathers of the Internet".
 Cerf claims that internet access cannot be a right in itself.
 Cerf sums up his argument when he states "Technology is an enabler of rights, not a right itself."
-This has been seen as a narrow interpretation by some human rights commentators including Amnesty International.
+Amnesty International has seen this as a narrow interpretation.

 Cerf concedes the Internet plays an important role in civil participation which leads him to conclude that Internet access should be a civil right, but he does not agree with it being afforded the higher status of a human right.

 This article has sparked much debate online about the scope of human rights and whether Internet access should be afforded that status.

 Cerf notes that the positive act of providing Internet access would be too onerous on governments and in any case governments do not have a duty to provide all their citizens with access to other forms of communication such as telephones.
 Egyptian human rights activist Sherif Elsayed-Ali argues that the notion of rights have the ability to change as social contexts change.
 He claims that one must look at right in the context of complete denial to the world population of that right would lead to a detriment in the quality of life.
-Elsayed-Ali claims that without the Internet we would be taking a step back in our development, with news and innovation in crucial sectors, such as health and technology, taking much longer to spread across the globe.
+Elsayed-Ali claims that without the Internet humanity would be taking a step back in its development, with news and innovation in crucial sectors, such as health and technology, taking much longer to spread across the globe.

 There has also been criticism of Cerf's framing of the Internet as something less important than the right to "freedom from torture or freedom of conscience", as it might be better compared to other basic human rights like those found in Article 25 of the UDHR, notably "the right to a standard of living … including food, clothing, housing and medical care and necessary social services".
 A Human Right, a non-profit organization, also took issue with Cerf's belief that placing technology in the pantheon of human rights is a mistake because "we will end up valuing the wrong things".
 They argue that "The potpourri of protocols, wires, and bits that make the Internet are no more special than the hammer and nails used to build a home, and to classify either as a human right would be a sincere mistake.
 But just as a home is much more than the sum of its parts, so is the Internet."